ARPOISE/ARpoise/php/dir/README.md

 * **Lat/Lon**: The basic location of the layer.
 Can be changed by typing in the latitude and longitude, or by dragging the layer's marker in the placement map.
 (What happens if you want it relative to user or in different parts of the world?)
 * **Is visible**: Use this box to turn the augment on or off for testing purposes.
 * **Porpoise URL**: The URL of the ARpoise PorPOISe Back End serving the layer.
 * **Layer Title**: The title of the layer shown in the client application when a list of layers is displayed for selection.
+Please give this a unique name to make it easier for the public to identify which artist and artwork it is!
 * **Line 2**: The second line of text shown in the client application when a list of layers is displayed for selection.
 * **Line 3**: The third line of text shown in the client application when a list of layers is displayed for selection.
 * **Icon name**: The name of the icon shown in the client application when a list of layers is displayed for selection.
 The icon has to be bundled into the ARpoise global Unity asset bundle of icons.
 (Info on how to do this?)
 * **Save** button: Saves the layers's attributes to the ARpoise Directory's xml file.

+.
+## Testing

 .
 ## Next Steps